Social Protection Initiative (SPI)

 Requests for Proposals

 The Social Protection Initiative (SPI) funds randomized evaluations of social protection programs in low- and middle-income countries.
-SPI requests proposals from J-PAL affiliates, EPoD faculty affiliates, J-PAL postdocs, and SPI invited researchers.
-PhD students, with support from an advisor who is a J-PAL affiliate, EPoD faculty affiliate, or SPI invited researcher, are also eligible to apply.
+In collaboration with the Jobs and Opportunity Initiative (JOI), SPI’s 2025 RFP is accepting applications for travel/proposal development grants, pilot studies, and full-scale studies.
+SPI and JOI request proposals from J-PAL affiliates, J-PAL invited researchers, J-PAL postdocs, and Resident African Scholars.
+PhD students, with support from an advisor who is a J-PAL affiliate or J-PAL invited researcher, are also eligible to apply.
 Please note that all funding competitions will be managed by, and funded through, J-PAL Global.
-SPI’s 2024 RFP accepted applications for travel/proposal development grants, pilot studies, and full-scale studies.

 Initiative Staff